kadakalozgur/kadakalozgur/README.md

   A 2D game where the player avoids falling bombs.
 Created with C# and Windows Forms for basic game mechanics.

 - 🔐 Login Form App
+  This project includes a simple and elegant login & registration system using Windows Forms.

 > More projects coming soon...